SerhiiKarasov/readings/cpp_concurrency_in_action/cpp_concurrency_in_action.md

     }
 };

-thread_local unsigned long hierarchical_mutex::this_thread_hierachical_value(ULONG_MAX); //hierarchy is initialized to max value
+thread_local unsigned long hierarchical_mutex::this_thread_hierachical_value(ULONG_MAX); //hierarchy is initialized to max value, so initially any mutex can be locked
-//every thread has its own copy
+//every thread has its own copy, cause it is thread_local

 ```
 ### std::unique_lock